JYYehlouis/SO_simulation/README.md

     │   ├─ dense_line_cmp.ipynb     # dense line C.D comparison using torch (about 6 hours)
     │   └─ simulation_final.pdf     # presentation for the 1D simulation
     ├─ sim-preparation
-    │   └─ sketch.ipynb             # a sketch
+    │   ├─ sketch_1D.ipynb          # a sketch for 1D area sources
+    |   ├─ sketch_2D.ipynb          # a sketch for 2D area sources
+    |   └─ sources_1D.ipynb         # open sources are opened and the aerial image pattern
     │
     ├─ .gitignore
-    ├─ README.md
-    └─ build.sh                 # using conda to build the environment
+    ├─ build.sh                     # using conda to build the environment
+    └─ README.md
 ```